 Crashing back down the learning curve and into the world

 I thought I’d reached that stage in the yoga teacher training learning curve where it would be upwards from now on.
-Last month was training weekend eight of eleven so we’re getting scarily close to our final assessment.
-So, I thought, surely now it will just be about refining what we’ve already learnt and growing our confidence?
 How foolish of me!

-I recently started teaching yoga once a week to my colleagues.
-I’m lucky to have a group of such willing and supportive Guinea pigs to practice on and help me get more comfortable with this whole teaching thing.
+I recently started teaching yoga to my colleagues.
+I’m so lucky to have such willing Guinea pigs to practice on.
+Find out how it felt to teach my first class, despite the newbie nerves.

 This is going to sound a little ‘out there’ to the sceptics among you.
 But for those of you who have done much yoga you will probably have heard that we tend to carry negative emotions in our hips.
-So in a class with lots of hip-opening work your teacher may have mentioned that you could start to feel emotional.
-I have heard this a lot but I had never experienced an emotional release through the physical practice of yoga.
+I had never experienced an emotional release through the physical practice of yoga.
 Until Monday.

 Something shifted for me at this month’s yoga teacher training.
-At the end of the weekend I was exhausted as usual, but also a bit elated.
 I woke up the next day feeling awake, strong, and present, with an understanding of what I needed to do to restore my energy and absorb all the learning I’d been doing.
-I also felt a deep sense of gratitude for my healthy body and for this opportunity to learn so much from my teachers and fellow students.
-Here are some of the things that got me there.
-Continue reading
+I also felt a deep sense of gratitude for my healthy body and for this opportunity to learn from my teachers and fellow students.